tonycoco/heroku-buildpack-ember-cli/README.md

+Note: A recent change to the buildpack has made caching much more aggressive.
+If you are having trouble deploying run...

+    $ heroku config:set REBUILD_ALL=true

+And push to your repo.
+Once that build is complete, your dependencies are rebuilt and cached.
+Now, unset the var...

+    $ heroku config:unset REBUILD_ALL

+Future deploys should now work much faster!

 # Heroku Buildpack for Ember CLI Applications

 This buildpack will work out of the box with Ember CLI generated applications.
 It installs Node, Nginx and generates a production build with the Ember CLI.